aff3ct/streampu/docs/Control Flow.md

     Here are the paths the DFS would take are
     - [SS 1, SS select, SS 2, SS commute, SS 3] : returns SS 3
     - [SS 1, SS select, SS 2, SS commute, SS 4] : returns SS 4
-    As the function is recursive, it returns the result of the last path taken : SS Branch 3, which is *correct*.
+    As the function is recursive, it returns the result of the last path taken : SS Branch 3, which is *correct*, **but deceptive**.
+It only happened to work because of the order in which the children of node SS commute were parsed.
+If SS 4 was parsed first then it would have returned SS 3, this kind of behaviour is problematic as the algorithm should not depend on which children is first in a list as that is not relevant to the layout of the graph.
 === "Switch in a loop"
     ```mermaid
     graph LR;